 Those familiar with Peery’s Egyptian Theater know that it’s a spectacle in and of itself and worth a visit anytime.
 However, in Ogtober, it will host screenings of some amazing films in its one-of-a-kind setting.

-On October 26 and 27, screenings of “The Rocky Horror Picture Show” will play to sold-out audiences.
+On October 28th, 29th, and 30th screenings of “The Rocky Horror Picture Show” will play to sold-out audiences.
 Pre-show entertainment is provided as well as “prop bags” for the full “Rocky Horror” experience.
 Costumes are highly encouraged and advance ticket purchase is pretty much required for this popular event.

 Ogden breweries even catch the Ogtober fever.
 Looking to try an excellent seasonal beer?
 Local brews are available from UTOG Brewing Company, Talisman Brewing Company and Roosters Brewing Co., or check out Slackwater Pub and Pizzeria to find some pumpkin and harvest-style beer.